PetRose/ConvertWord2PDF/README.md

 You can also just Copy the code inside the Script, and then paste it into a text file you save with a name with filetype '.PS1' and place it in the designated Script folder you decide.
 I suggest you name it *Convert2PDF.PS1*

 ## Activating the Convert 2 PDF Script
-You can do this from either the PowerShell ISE, pointing to or opening the Script and chose the 'Run'.
+You can do this from either the PowerShell ISE, pointing to or opening the Script and chose the 'Run' or even change directory inside the PS Commandline to your script folder, and then execute it from there.

-Or you can create a shortcut to the Script and just let the Operating system to start PowerShell and letr it execute the Script.
+Or for the end user, you can create a shortcut to the Script and just let the Operating system to start PowerShell and let it execute the Script.

 The first thing happening, when script starts, it lets you decide which folder(s) to work with this Conversion.